 What to wear to a concert?
-Well, whether you’re a Beyoncé gal or the sweet tunes of Ed Sheeran’s arena tour are more your speed, we’ve got the outfit for you.
-After all, when it comes to concert-going, a genre-appropriate look is almost as important as the music (well, for us, at least).
-Of course there are a few factors to consider: You need to be able to dance, possibly hoof it long distances and, if the concert is outdoors, brave the elements.
+Well, whether you’re a Beyoncé fan or the sweet tunes of Ed Sheeran’s arena tour are more your speed, we’ve got the outfit for you.
+After all, when it comes to concert-going, an appropriate look is almost as important as the music (well, for us, at least).
+Of course, there are a few factors to consider: You need to be able to dance, possibly hoof it long distances, and, if the concert is outdoors, brave the elements.
 To help, we’ve compiled five looks of some of our street style stars.
 Get ready to rock out in style.

-From the super cool grunge look to a more leopard-print type vibe, there are plenty of styles that you're bound to love and want to pin.
-And if you're not a skinny jeans kind of girl, don't worry, you won't be forced into a pair of drainpipes as there are many ways to make a dress or skirt look ready to rock.
+From the super-cool grunge look to a more leopard-print type vibe, there are plenty of styles that you're bound to love and want to pin.
+And if you're not into skinny jeans, don't worry, you won't be forced into a pair of drainpipes as there are many ways to make a dress or skirt look ready to rock.
 By taking inspiration from the likes of Pernille Teisbaek to Poppy Delevingne, we guarantee there'll be an ensemble that's right for you.
-Click through to see and shop five concert-ready outfits...
+Click through to see and shop five concert-ready outfits.

 What to Wear to a Rock Concert

 Style Notes: Our best advice when it comes to a rock concert?
 Wear sturdy shoes.
 Even if you’re not moshing and jumping around, other people will be.
 So protect yourself with a pair of moto boots, then complete the look with edgy, dark pieces à la Pernille Teisbaek.
 Leather is always a good idea.